 Fidelity's well-known sector ETFs include the following, among others;

-- Fidelity MSCI Consumer Discretionary Index ETF (NYSE: FDIS)
+- Fidelity MSCI Consumer Discretionary Index ETF FDIS

-- Fidelity MSCI Health Care Index ETF (NYSE: FHLC)
+- Fidelity MSCI Health Care Index ETF FHLC

 So in the race to “almost free” among sector ETFs, it is Vanguard's.
 If history is an accurate guide, Vanguard will respond.